Texas girl, 10, dies after contracting rare brain-eating amoeba while swimming

 Avant reportedly swam in the Brazos River and Lake Whitney over the Labor Day weekend.
 She came down with a headache and a fever after swimming in a pool the next weekend.
 Her health had deteriorated in the following weeks.

 The Texas Department of State Health Services confirmed she had primary amoebic meningoencephalitis, a brain infection caused by the so-called brain-eating amoeba Naegleria fowleri, typically found in freshwater bodies such as ponds, lakes and rivers.
-At takes about a week for symptoms to manifest after the amoeba enters the body.
+It takes about a week for symptoms to manifest after the amoeba enters the body.

 Texas' Department of State Health Services shared the following tips to reduce risk of infection.